 There are currently no posted events.

-In honor of Black History Month 2019, U.S. Congressman Darren Soto will hold a ceremony recognizing eleven individuals in Central Florida for their accomplishments.
-The honorees’ biographies were submitted into the Congressional Record and they will receive official Congressional Certificates.
+In honor of Black History Month 2020, U.S. Congressman Darren Soto held a ceremony recognizing eleven individuals in Central Florida for their accomplishments.
+The honorees’ biographies were submitted into the Congressional Record and they received official Congressional Certificates.

 In The News